creatorsschool/challenges/week-3/parties/README.md

 ## Part I

-Create a web application where you can see the list of available parties and create new ones.
+Create a web application where you can do all the CRUD operation on the parties resource.

 Features:

 * Page with a list of all available parties.
+* Page with to show a single party.
-* Page with a form to insert new parties.
+* Page to create new parties.
+* Page to edit parties.
+* Buttons to remove a party.

 You the following as a starting point: